 Rick Jones, one of our founding partners, regularly joins the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 One recent caller divorced her husband and received full custody of their son.
 This includes sole decision-making power.
 She wants to change his name from her ex’s to her own.
 Can she?
 Is it just that simple or is there more to the situation?

 Related Reading: What is a Guardian Ad Litem?

 Listen to the answer below:

 Caller: “I was recently divorced and currently have full custody of my son.
-He’s 3-years-old and I’d like to legally change his last name from my ex-husband’s to my name.
+He’s three years old and I’d like to legally change his last name from my ex-husband’s to my name.
 Am I able to do this?
-And if so is it fairly easy?
+And if so, is it fairly easy?
 And most importantly, does his father have a say because I know he would totally hate the idea?”

 Rick: “No, you can’t do it.
 It’s a rights issue that a parent has.
 The child was born with that name.
-You can certainly talk to him and see if there’s any sort of an agreement, and maybe the two of you work out some sort of deal.”
+You can certainly talk to [your ex] and see if there’s any sort of an agreement, and maybe the two of you work out some sort of deal.”

 Danny: “But if they don’t?”

-Rick: “But if they don’t then no there’s not the ability to change the name absent the father’s agreement.”
+Rick: “But if they don’t then no there’s not the ability to change the name absent the [other parent’s] agreement.”